 No matter what side of the business you're on, there's one term that brand owners and people working in brand marketing always refer to: brand perception.
 It's a phrase used in presentations, briefs, emails, blogs - every medium professionals can communicate through.
+But have you ever thought about what exactly this means?

-What are the components of brand perception?
+What are the components that make up brand perception?

 - A consistently designed brand identity